xKatyJane/Web_scraping-Property_data_analysis/README.md

 ## Resources

-In order to use the Beautiful Soup script provided, you need to install requests, a library for making HTTP requests, as well as the Beautiful Soup, a web-scraping library.
+In order to use the Beautiful Soup script, you need to install requests, a library for making HTTP requests, as well as the Beautiful Soup, a web-scraping library.

 ```bash
 pip install requests